acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 usually are written to achieve a certain goal (_how to do X with Hugo_) but don't go into depth on how Hugo works.

-This article is an attempt to give beginners a "what is what" introduction to Hugo that seems to be missing.
+This article is an attempt to give beginners the "what is what" introduction to Hugo that seems to be missing.
 The objective is to explain 90% of how Hugo works in 25 key points, with the hope of making the rest of the learning experience easier.